The fight over U.S. voting rights is nothing new — it just comes with a pandemic twist this time

 - Polling location closures.
 Hundreds of polling stations were closed soon after the Supreme Court decision, one study reported.
 That exacerbated a long-standing disparity, in which lineups to vote were worse in Black areas.
 Georgia's governor ordered such closures in 2018 — in a race he was running in.

 - Voter roll purges.
 Updating voter lists is normal in any democracy.
 But some recent efforts in the U.S. have been found to eliminate exponentially more legitimate voters than illegitimate ones, especially members of minority groups.
-More than 10 per cent of Georgia's voter list was deleted from 2016 to 2018, according to research from the Brennan Center.
+More than 10 per cent of Georgia's voter list was deleted from 2016 to 2018, according to research from the Brennan Center for Justice at New York University.
 In Florida, hundreds, and potentially thousands, were wrongly removed from the voter rolls before the 2000 election, a number larger than the 537-vote victory margin that made George W. Bush president.

 - Gerrymandering: This is an issue in legislative districts, not presidential races.
 Most states allow partisan politicians to draw up election maps, leaving some bizarrely shaped districts in the U.S. and state congresses.
 Across the country, in a number of Republican-controlled states, the maps are drawn in a way that limits the number of districts where Black voters can make a difference.
 When a key architect of Republican map-drawing efforts died in 2018, his daughter released his secret files that showed he used racial data in his work.
 Analysis from The Associated Press found that Republicans controlled seven more state legislatures and 16 more U.S. House of Representatives seats than warranted by their vote share.

-A U.S. appeals court tossed out North Carolina's law: it found that members of the legislature, as they designed the law, literally went through data to determine which ID forms were less commonly used by Black people.
+In tossing out North Carolina's law, a U.S. appeals court found that members of the legislature, as they designed the law, literally went through data to determine which ID forms were less commonly used by Black people.
 In its ruling, the court said North Carolina lawmakers had targeted Black voters with near surgical precision.
-A new ID law is tied up in court, and will not be used in this election.
+A new ID law is tied up in court and will not be used in this election.

 Backlash to disenfranchisement